 Trust me on this one.
 Make sure you have allllllls the snacks.
-Nothing puts a damper on your wedding day than a hangry bride or groom.
-Make sure there are plenty of snacks around for you and your wedding party, and put someone in charge of making sure the bride eats.
-The bride is typically under a lot of pressure day-of, and it’s easy to forget to eat.
-That’s why every bride definitely needs their maid of honor to make it their mission to force feed them snacks throughout the day.
+Nothing puts a damper on your wedding day more than being hangry.
+Make sure there are plenty of snacks around for you and your wedding party, and put someone in charge of making sure you and your S/O actually eat something.
+Because seriously people, you are both going to be under a lot of pressure day-of, and it’s easy (and normal) to forget to eat.
+That’s why you need your bestie to make a personal mission out of force feeding you snacks throughout the day.
 Food does a lot to help you deal with stress, so sneaking food throughout the day will help a TON.
 Your photographer thanks you in advance for this. 😉

-For your photographer’s sake: make sure the groomsmen are already showered and wearing pants before they arrive.
-I can not tell you how many times I’ve showed up to start a photoshoot with the groom and groomsmen and they’re all still chilling in their boxers.
-Just…. try not to do that.
+For your photographer’s sake: make sure everyone in the wedding party is already showered and wearing some form of clothing before they arrive.
+I can not tell you how many times I’ve showed up to start a photo shoot with the wedding party and everyone’s still only halfway dressed.
+Let’s just… try to avoid that.

-Give your groomsmen a Tie tying bootcamp!
-I’ve gotten really great at tying groomsmen’s ties over the years.
-Literally 90% of groomsmen don’t know how to tie a tie, bowtie, or pocket square properly.
-Make sure to send all your groomsmen a youtube link for the specific tie or bowtie knots you want them to do ahead of time, as well as a link for how to fold their pocket square.
-As an extra line of defense, make sure to grill your groom on how to tie these knots as well, to make sure he can help his groomsmen in the worst-case scenario.
+If anyone in your wedding party plans on wearing a tie, give them a tie tying bootcamp!
+I’ve gotten really great at tying ties over the years.
+Literally 90% of everybody ever doesn’t know how to tie a tie, bow tie, or pocket square properly.
+Make sure to send all your humans allllls the YouTube links for the specific tie or bow tie knots you want them to do ahead of time, as well as a link for how to fold their pocket square.
+As an extra line of defense, make sure to grill your couples on how to tie these knots as well, to make sure they can help their wedding parties in the worst-case scenario.
 And if they still can’t figure it out- well, that’s what I’m there for.
 Also, it makes for some super funny photo ops.

 Tip #14- Opt For the First Look Shot

 A lot of my clients struggle with choosing between having a “first look” versus waiting until they walk down the aisle to see each other for the first time.
 Either one you choose is fine and will produce some beautiful shots.
 But, I personally prefer the first look option for a few reasons.
 First, it allow you two to see each other earlier and spend some time together before the official ceremony.
 On what can feel like a whirlwind of a day, oftentimes having this time together helps calm some nerves.
 It also gives you a private moment to share some private vows if you choose.
 No one will be within listening distance and so this can also lead to some intimate and emotional moments.
-I’ll be the creeper in the bushes with a big camera lens to capture that tear running down his cheek.
+I’ll be the creeper in the bushes with a big camera lens to capture all those heartfelt tears.

 Having a first looks also allows you to start the reception almost right away after a short cocktail hour.
 Since you will have knocked out a big portion of your couples photos following your first look, you can skip that part following your ceremony.
 Then your guests aren’t having to wait while you take a bunch of wedding day photos together and you’ll get to eat dinner sooner.
 And by then you’ll be ready to eat your arm off.
 Fo real tho.